Ratherman/AI/DeepLearning/HW1/README.md

     * (Function **save_dataset**)

 ### 2.2 [Model Design]
-* Input Layer: It receives a data vector whose length is 769.
+* Input Layer: It receives a data vector (X) whose length is 769.
-* Weight Matrix: The matrix contains all trainable parameters whose shape is (769,50).
+* Weight Matrix: The matrix (W) contains all trainable parameters whose shape is (769,50).
-* Output Layer: Followed by Softmax operation, it outputs a possibility vector whose length is 50.
+* Output Layer: Followed by Softmax operation (From Z to S), it outputs a possibility vector whose length is 50.
 <br>

 ![Structure of Perceptron](https://github.com/Ratherman/AI/blob/main/DeepLearning/HW1/imgs/structure_of_perceptron.png)